As of the 1st January, important changes are being made to home and car insurance rules.

 All of these changes to insurance will apply regardless of whether you buy insurance from an insurer, an insurance broker, a comparison website or a retailer.

-There has also been speculation that some insurers have been making the most of the time before these insurance rules came into action.
 They have taken advantage of attractive discounts to win over new customer ahead of the loyalty penalty ban.

 Nevertheless, with both home and car insurance, the run-up to 2022 has offered a prime opportunity to benefit from new customer deals.